 The business plays an important role in accepting the changes that are implemented in a release.
 It is also important, often in the context of compliancy, to record which tests have been carried out, what the test results are and who approved what.
 In order to do this, support by a suitable test management tool is indispensable.
 This must be an application that works very intuitively, because the business testers will not work with it on a daily basis.

 Testersuite is a very user-friendly SaaS test management tool that business testers can quickly work with independently.
-Testersuite contains a unique part, the Masterlist, where tests from different test cycles are stored for future (re)use.
-In this part, the regression test set is built up and maintained.
-When the impact of a release is determined, the required regression test cases and test scenarios can be retrieved from the Masterlist.
-The test cases are linked to products (processes, systems) and/or requirements.
-With the selection of products and/or requirements in the Master List, the required regression test cases and test scenarios are automatically selected.
-In this way the required tests for regression testing can be retrieved quickly and easily.
+Testersuite contains a unique component, the Masterlist, where tests from different test cycles are stored for future (re)use.
+In this section, the regression test set is built and maintained.
+When the impact of a release is determined then the required regression test cases and test scenarios can be retrieved from the Masterlist.
+The test cases are associated with products (processes, systems) and/or requirements.
+When selecting products and/or requirements in the Masterlist, selection of the required regression test cases and test scenarios takes place automatically.
+In this way, the tests needed for regression testing are quickly and easily retrieved.

 After completion of a test cycle (release) the products, requirements, test cases and test scenarios can be written to the Master list.
 These can then be retrieved for regression testing in subsequent new test cycles .

-Release scrumming" is an excellent way to bundle changes and implement them in a controlled way.
-An important condition, however, is that regression and acceptance testing must be well organised.
+'Release-based scrumming' is an excellent way to bundle changes and implement them in a controlled way.
+However, an important condition is that regression testing and acceptance testing are well organized.
 A test management tool that properly supports these test types makes this possible.
-Testersuite is the only test management tool that makes maintaining and reusing a regression test set very easy with the help of the Masterlist.
+Testersuite is the only test management tool that makes maintaining and reusing a regression test set very accessible using the Masterlist.